 Now is an exciting time for Functional Medicine Practitioners.
 What was once considered “alternative” is now becoming mainstream medicine as more and more patients seek answers to their chronic health conditions.

 If starting a functional medicine practice intrigues you, we are more than excited to help you find your path to get there.
-The most common routes are continuing education courses, live seminars, and post graduate certification in Functional Medicine or Functional Nutrition.
+The most common routes are live classes through Rupa Health, continuing education courses, and post graduate certification in Functional Medicine or Functional Nutrition.

 Before we dive into this article, we want to make it clear that you do not have to be certified in functional medicine to start ordering specialty labs if you are a healthcare provider.
 If the thought of starting a completely new program stresses you out, don’t worry; you are not alone.
 We know you have a lot on your plate, so Rupa Health has recently launched free live courses that highlight specialty labs, nutrition, and business hacks, to help practitioners learn on their own time.